How to naturally stain, tint, dye or color plain white paper with tea bags, coffee, fruits and vegetables

 My paper dyeing experiment

-For this experiment, I wanted to see how different foods such as black and herbal tea, coffee, berries and vegetables stain or dye plain white paper.
+For this experiment, I wanted to learn how to stain paper with tea and different foods such as coffee, berries and vegetables stain or dye plain white paper.

 Not just that, but I also wanted to find out if a mordant or binder affects how the paper takes up the dyes.